Life-Turner/Douban-Fantagsy/README.md

 ## Road Map
 - Ideas
+  1. Make a nice header
-  1. Open the targeted Douban page with a tag name
+  2. Open the targeted Douban page with a tag name
-  2. Scrap the book/movie's name & id
+  3. Scrap the book/movie's name & id
-  3. Save them to the database
+  4. Save them to the database
 - Code